Chapter 33 BWV 190 Singet dem Herrn ein neues Lied

 The ritornello theme of the soprano aria from C 64 displays precisely the same approach to musical invention.

-Like the alto aria there is no clearly defined middle section, nor a reprise.
+AS in the alto aria, there is no clearly defined middle section, nor a reprise.
 The structure may best be viewed as in two sections, almost equal in length and framed by the ritornello theme, the first taking us to bar 28 and the second completing the movement.
 On each entry the voices are in imitation, a sign of the unity of thought relating to the commitments to Christ.

 Like that for bass, the tenor recitative begins in the minor but ends in the major, another unobtrusive suggestion of the journey from worldly sensuality to divine purity.
 Now the strings provide a background of sustained chords, self-effacing yet encompassing.
 The text is a simple plea for Christ’s blessings at this time and in the year to come.
 And in case there might be any doubt as to who might best benefit from them, a number of institutions are specifically listed----church, school, court, house, town and council.